-Oh I really do like Easter!
-It’s a stress free holiday, you buy a few chocolates, warm some Eater buns in the oven and enjoy a four day weekend.
-There isn’t the stress of “Santa coming” or worse still… the in laws and extended families (although we do love them dearly).
+Oh, I really do like Easter!
+It’s a stress-free holiday, you buy a few chocolates, warm some Easter buns, or this Easter Cinnamon Pull Apart, in the oven and enjoy a four day weekend.
+There isn’t the stress of “Santa coming” or worse still, the in-laws and extended families (although we do love them dearly).

-With this in mind I have prepare a delicious Easter Cinnamon Bun.
+With this in mind, I have prepared a delicious Easter Cinnamon Bun.
 It’s rolled and served like a pull-apart.
-I can imagine having this fresh out of the oven on Easter morning… perhaps it would be good as a lining on the children’s stomach before the chocolate onslaught.
+I can imagine having this fresh out of the oven on Easter morning, perhaps it would be good as a lining on the children’s stomach before the chocolate onslaught.

-Check out my gorgeous St Alaban blankies in the pics… these are perfect for cuddling up on an oversized lounge with a book, cup of tea and a warm cinnamon bun.
+Check out my gorgeous blankets in the photos.
+They are perfect for cuddling up on an oversized lounge with a book, cup of tea and this Easter Cinnamon Pull Apart.

 - 1 cup walnuts